Cindric wins Daytona 500 to celebrate Penske’s 85th birthday | WTOP News

 “Appreciate Ryan being a great teammate,” Cindric said.
 “Obviously, he wants to win this one.”

+Blaney was clear on the Penske expectations — “I wanted to try to win the race for Roger Penske.
+Whether that was me or another car, that’s what I was doing,” — and didn’t have much to say after the race about Cindric’s block.

+“I don’t know.
+Congrats to him, I guess,” Blaney said.
+“You’ve got to throw a block in that situation.”

-Blaney bounced off the wall and cars began crashing around him, and Cindric was declared the winner.
-It was the first career Cup victory for the 23-year-old Cindric, who was promoted from the Xfinity Series to replace Brad Keselowski in the No. 2 Ford and run for NASCAR’s rookie of the year honors.
+It was the first career Cup victory for the 23-year-old Cindric, who was promoted from the Xfinity Series to replace Keselowski and run for NASCAR’s rookie of the year honors.

-“I know there’s going to be highs and lows, being a rookie in a field of drivers this strong,” Cindric said.
-“I’m just grateful for the opportunity, excited to climb the mountain we’ve got ahead of us on the 2 team.
-But we’re in the playoffs.
-That’s one good box checked.”

 Wallace finished second for the second time in his career in the Daytona 500.